Association of State and Territorial Health Officials: Chief Executive Officer

+From June 2006 to January 2016, Paul Jarris was Chief Executive Officer.
+Jarris was the Commissioner of Health at the Vermont Department of Health from 2003 to 2006.

-From August 2016 to March 2024, Michael Fraser, MS, PhD., served as Chief Executive Officer.
-He also served as CEO of the Association of Maternal and Child Health Programs (AMCHP) from 2007 to 2013 and deputy executive director of the National Association of County and City Health Officials from 2002 to 2007.
+From August 2016 to March 2024, Michael Fraser was Chief Executive Officer.
+He also was CEO of the Association of Maternal and Child Health Programs (AMCHP) from 2007 to 2013 and deputy executive director of the National Association of County and City Health Officials from 2002 to 2007.

-In April 2024, ASTHO welcomed Joseph Kanter, MD, MPH, as CEO.
-Dr Kanter was the State Health Officer at the Louisiana Department of Health from January 2021 to February 2024.
+In April 2024, ASTHO welcomed Joseph Kanter as CEO.
+Kanter was the State Health Officer at the Louisiana Department of Health from January 2021 to February 2024.